Group Fairness by Probabilistic Modeling with Latent Fair Decisions: Parameter Learning using Expected Flows

-For an edge $(n,c)$ where $n$ is a product node, we have $\gamma_n \subseteq \gamma_c$ as follows: \begin{linenomath} \end{linenomath} where Equation~\ref{eq:ctx-supp} follows from Definition~\ref{def:ctx} and the fact that any assignment that leads to a non-zero output for $n$ must also output non-zero for $c$ (i.e.\ $\supp(n) \subseteq \supp(c)$).
-Then we can write the expected flow of $(n,c)$ as the following: \begin{linenomath} \end{linenomath} Therefore, Equations~\ref{eq:ef-sum} and \ref{eq:ef-product} describe how expected flow on edge $(n,c)$ can be computed using the expected flows from parents of $n$ and the marginal probabilities at nodes $n$ and $c$.
+where Equation~\ref{eq:ctx-supp} follows from Definition~\ref{def:ctx} and the fact that any assignment that leads to a non-zero output for $n$ must also output non-zero for $c$ (i.e.\ $\supp(n) \subseteq \supp(c)$).
+Then we can write the expected flow of $(n,c)$ as the following:

+Therefore, Equations~\ref{eq:ef-sum} and \ref{eq:ef-product} describe how expected flow on edge $(n,c)$ can be computed using the expected flows from parents of $n$ and the marginal probabilities at nodes $n$ and $c$.
 We can thus compute the the expected flow via a bottom-up evaluation (to compute the marginals) followed by a top-down pass as shown in Algorithm~\ref{alg:exp-flow}.
 We cache intermediate results to avoid redundant computations and to ensure a linear-time evaluation.

 To compute the expected flow on a dataset, we can compute the expected flow of each data sample in parallel via vectorization, and then simply sum the results per edge.